 Fellow Since 2006

-This profile was prepared when Hasina Kharbhih was elected to the Ashoka Fellowship in 2006.
+This description of Hasina Kharbhih's work was prepared when Hasina Kharbhih was elected to the Ashoka Fellowship in 2006.

 Hasina Kharbhih created the nationally and internationally acknowledged Meghalaya Model, a comprehensive tracking system that successfully brings together the state government, security agencies, legal groups, media, and citizen organizations to combat the cross-border trafficking of children in the porous Northeastern states of India.